 Further, test work was carried out on a 100-kilogram sample from the 900-tonne mineralized waste rock.
 The 100-kilogram sample was sent to Gekko Systems.
-The combined test results from three gravity concentration processes carried out on a low-grade sample indicate that the Granada Gold sample is amenable to pre-concentration via the Gekko IPJ (InLine Pressure Jig).
+The combined test results from three gravity concentration processes carried out on a low-grade sample indicate that the Granada Gold sample is amenable to pre-concentration.
 The concentrate, produced by the three combined tests, had an average grade of 1.16 g/t gold, which was 251 percent higher than the 0.33 g/t assayed grade of the test sample.
 The concentrate amount was 18.2 percent of the sample size but with 47.1 percent recovery of the gold.
 (Press Release, June 28, 2021).

-An additional bulk sample has been taken at this location to further quantify the grade of the mineralized material.
+An additional bulk sample was taken to the west of this location to further quantify the grade of the mineralized material.
+The area was cleaned and blasted in late fall of 2022, and removed in the Spring of 2023.
 The bulk sample is to be processed at Temiskaming Testing Labs, Cobalt, Ontario.